Bitcoin and Public Key Cryptography

 That's the same procedure introduced earlier in this article to verify the signature in a digitally signed message: without showing the private key, we reach the conclusion that only the private key, "sister" of the public key provided for the check, could have produced that signature.

-Once the transaction is verified, and complies with all the other technical requirements, it is able to transfer sums from address to address; it will then be added to a block in the blockchain.
+Once the transaction is verified, and complies with all the other technical requirements, it is able to transfer sums from address to address.
+It will then be added to a block in the blockchain : the unmodifiable ledger where all the bitcoin transactions are recorded, which tells who, or rather what address, owns what.

 Conclusions